-) and is presented in black and white for a film noir feel.
+Floor 13 is a management simulation controlled by a menu-based system (similar to Darklands) and is presented in black and white for a film noir feel.
 Players take the role of the Director General in this secret organization, and are given a target date of 20 days to attend to their duties.
 During this period, performance will be evaluated based on the Prime Minister's polling results.
 If the PM is doing well, the agency will be expanded and will have more equipment and services available to handle the situations it will encounter later in the game.
-If the PM is behind, Floor 13 risks reduction in the number of services it has available or the even player's continued employment.
+If the PM is behind, Floor 13 risks reduction in the number of services it has available or even the player's continued employment.
 After each successful 20 day period, another 20 days are added to the calendar, full of new problems and objectives.

 During the time between target dates, players will have to deal with various problems, both externally and internally.
 Some examples include: saving the son of the U.S. President from terrorists, breaking up a drug ring controlled by a VIP recently honored by the Queen, or even prevent a scientist in the British space agency from publicly stating that their latest achievement has been a total sham (shades of the film "Capricorn One").
 While you are completing these tasks there is another secret society that will pressure you to have its goals completed, and this may very well interfere with the missions officially assigned to Floor 13.